Dublin

 Personal interview

 During the application procedure, the IND conducts a registration interview that focuses on the asylum seeker’s identity, nationality and travel route.
 The aim of this interview is to determine whether another Member State is responsible for examining the asylum request on its merits.
-During this interview, the asylum seeker is informed that the Netherlands may or already has sent a “take back” or “take charge” request to another Member State.
-The asylum seeker may present arguments as to why the transfer should not take place and why the Netherlands should deal with his or her asylum application.
-As a result of the CJEU’s ruling in Ghezelbash in 2016, the asylum seeker can claim a wrongful application of the Dublin criteria as well as state circumstances and facts demonstrating that a transfer would result in a violation of Article 3 ECHR.[40]
+During this interview, the asylum seeker is informed that the Netherlands may send or already has sent a “take back” or “take charge” request to another Member State.
+The asylum seeker may present arguments as to why the transfer should not take place and why the Netherlands should deal with their asylum application.
+As a result of the CJEU’s ruling in Ghezelbash in 2016, the asylum seeker can claim a wrongful application of the Dublin criteria as well as state circumstances and facts demonstrating that a transfer would result in a violation of Article 3 ECHR.[69]
+In principle, these arguments should be brought to the attention of the IND during the registration interview.
+However, If the IND decides to not consider the asylum request on the ground that the Dublin Regulation applies, the asylum seeker can appeal this decision, and present these arguments in court.
+In theory an additional interview can be conducted after the registration interview to further explain the arguments as to why a Dublin transfer would be in breach of European Law, but in practice this does not occur.[70]

 In the case of an asylum seeker who, during the registration interview had declared to have entered the EU via Italy, but later on claimed these statements were incorrect, the Council of State ruled that the IND was not compelled to inform Italian authorities about these corrections.[71]